SeldonIO/seldon-core/docs-gb/getting-started/kubernetes-installation/README.md

 ## Prerequisites

 * Ensure that the version of the Kubernetes cluster is v1.27 or later.
-You cam create a Kubernetes cluster on local KinD for testing with [Ansible](ansible.md).
+You can create a [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) cluster on your local computer  for testing with [Ansible](ansible.md).

 ### Install Ecosystem Components